Travel with peanuts from the farm to your local grocery store.

-From planting to harvesting, the growing cycle of the peanut plant takes about four to five months, or lasts 120 to 160 days.
+From planting to harvesting, the growing cycle of the peanut plant takes about four to five months or lasts 120 to 160 days.
 Once planted, seedlings break through the soil in about 10 days and grow to about 18 inches tall.
 Unlike most plants, the peanut plant flowers above the ground but fruits below ground.
-(Link to “How Peanuts Grow” page)
+You can learn about the peanut growing process on our "How Peanuts Grow" page.

 The peanut’s first stop is a buying point.

 Most farmers do not have the time during harvest to continue cleaning and drying their crops.
 So, growers rely on a Peanut Buying Point to receive, weigh, clean, dry, inspect, grade and prepare the peanuts for storage and shelling.

 Between 80 and 90 percent of all peanuts go to a shelling processor.